thakkarab-su2020/web_app/README.md

 # Django-APP

-Django is a Python framework that follows model-template-view architecturl pattern.
+django is a Python framework that follows model-template-view architecturl pattern.

 ## Installation